ML4SCI/ML4SCI.github.io/_gsocproposals/2023/proposal_FALCON2.md

 ---

 ## Description
 [DeepFalcon](https://ml4physicalsciences.github.io/2020/files/NeurIPS_ML4PS_2020_138.pdf) is a generative ultra-fast non-parametric detector simulation package.
-The goal of this project is to extend DeepFalcon to include diffusion models to improve simulation of calorimeter and tracker hits from particle interaction with the detectors
+The goal of this project is to extend DeepFalcon to extend the current graph VAE to improve simulation of calorimeter and tracker hits from particle interaction with the detectors

 ## Task ideas and expected results
   * Extend and scale Graph VAEs to the multi-layer detectors.